-Whether through CBD capsules or edibles such as gummies, has the lowest bioavailability at 20 to 25 percent because it has to go through your digestive system before getting to your bloodstream.
-Swallowing can be useful if you like a slow and steady effect, though, because it lasts for about seven hours.
+Whether through CBD capsules or edibles such as gummies, swallowing has the lowest bioavailability because it has to go through your digestive system before getting to your bloodstream.
+Swallowing can be useful if you like your CBD slow and steady because it lasts for about seven hours.

 What CBD Oil Strength Should I Use?

 I wish that there was a simple answer to this, but there isn’t.
 Research on CBD has only really gotten off the ground in the last few years, so this is not yet an exact science.
 But there are a few things we do know.

 It works the same way as with almost anything you imbibe.
 That’s why our CBD oil for cats has only a fraction of the potency of our strongest human tincture, for instance.
 So if you’re a big bruiser, you may want to start at a higher CBD oil concentration than if you’re a smaller person.

 - Low-Potency CBD (150-300 mg) makes good options for those who are especially responsive to CBD products (perhaps their endocannabinoid system is more active) or who simply want to use CBD for wellness support.